Sight Scotland

-Sight Scotland (founded in 1793) is a Scottish Charity based in Edinburgh, Scotland.
+Sight Scotland (formerly known as Royal Blind) is a Scottish Charity based in Edinburgh, Scotland founded in 1793.
 The charity provides care, education and employment for people of all ages who are blind or partially sighted.

-Sight Scotland provides the following services: Royal Blind School, Forward Vision, Braeside House, Jenny's Well, Scottish Braille Press and Kidscene.
+Sight Scotland provides the following services: Royal Blind School, Forward Vision, Scottish Braille Press and Kidscene.
 Sight Scotland’s sister charity is Sight Scotland Veterans.

 History

 In 1793, Dr. David Johnston (Minister of North Leith), Dr. Thomas Blacklock, and Mr. David Miller founded Sight Scotland.
 Both Blacklock and Miller were blind.
 The organisation was founded under the name Edinburgh Asylum for the Relief of the Indigent and Industrious Blind and later was known as Royal Blind.

 Organisation

 Sight Scotland is a national charity providing services to people from across Scotland and the rest of the UK.
 The charity’s headquarters are in Edinburgh, Scotland.
 Current services are provided in and around Edinburgh and Paisley.